Chad rebels threaten to depose slain president's son - WTMJ

 It was not certain how close the rebel column was to N’Djamena, the capital city of 1 million people, or whether the military would remain loyal to Mahamat Idriss Deby following his father’s sudden death after three decades in power.

-The rebel group that the military blamed for President Idriss Deby Itno’s killing said late Tuesday that its forces were “heading toward N’Djamena at this very moment.”
+The rebel group that the military blamed for President Idriss Deby Itno’s killing said Wednesday in a statement that they were giving his family until midnight to bury him.
+The fighters gave no indication of their positions after saying the day before that they were “heading toward N’Djamena at this very moment.”

-“Chad is not a monarchy,” said a statement from the group known as the Front for Change and Concord in Chad.
-“There can be no dynastic devolution of power in our country.”
+The group known as the Front for Change and Concord in Chad again decried Deby’s son assuming the presidency.
+The 37-year-old army commander was chosen to lead an 18-month transition instead of following constitutional protocol after his father’s death.

+“We call on all justice-loving Chadians to join us in this struggle to stop our dear republic from becoming a monarchy,” the statement said.

 “The security situation remains highly serious given the persistence and magnitude of the terrorist threat,” the council’s vice president, Djimadoum Tiraina, said, adding that the military must now “prevent the country from sinking into chaos and anarchy.”